Mobile Menu

 For individual thinking, students will create individual Padlet posts.
 Then, for the paired discussion, students will look for trends and patterns in the responses so that they can draw conclusions.
 Then, the class can debrief and process together.

 For this option, have students record individual responses, then watch and respond to other students.
-OR, have students think individually, then pair with a partner to record a Flipgrid conversation before watching and responding to other paired conversations.
+OR, have students think individually, then pair with a partner to record a conversation (in Canva), share the link to a Google Form or discussion board post, and watch / respond to other paired conversations.

 Randomize Partners